-Applicants must submit a CV, one letter of reference and a letter of motivation, preferably in PDF format, to Lise.Nee@oecd.org.
-Please submit your application by 9th September 2016.
+Applicants must submit a CV and a letter of motivation, preferably in PDF format, to Lise.Nee@oecd.org.
+Please indicate for which period you are applying.

 Short-listed candidates only will be contacted to undertake a short written test, and possibly a telephone interview.